airframesio/airwaves-os/README.md

 ## Download

+An official public build has not been released yet while we work out some issues.

 ## Building images

 Airwaves OS can be built locally on a desktop for various architectures using the Armbian build flow, or via GitHub